UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

 ---------------------------------------
 - Think about your problem domain.
 Find some related documentation (ideally from the person who is requesting the development).
 Failing that, talk to the person who made the request.
-Note down what they are asking you.
+Note down what they are asking you to do.

-- When you have the notes and/or documentation, use a highlighter so mark all of the nouns.
-So, in a human resources example, you might highlight employee, job, department, and company.
+- When you have the notes and/or documentation, use a highlighter to mark all of the nouns.
+So, in a human resources example, you might highlight employee, job, department and company.
 Think of some others...

 - Get a large piece of paper and small yellow stickies.
 Alternatively, use a modeling tool.
 For example: https://www.genmymodel.com/

 - Now, either write each noun on a separate sticky, or start to build a model.
 We'll show the modeling tool.
-It will quickly become be obvious how to do this with stickies.
+It will quickly become obvious how to do this with stickies.

 #.
 Some comments: